duthied/Free-Friendika/doc/Vagrant.md

 Please use an up-to-date vagrant version from https://www.vagrantup.com/downloads.html.
 2. Git clone your Friendica repository.
 Inside, you'll find a "Vagrantfile" and some scripts in the utils folder.
-3. Run "vagrant up" from inside the friendica clone.
+3. Choose the Ubuntu version you'll need und run "vagrant up <ubuntu-version>" from inside the friendica clone:
+        $> vagrant up trusty
+        $> vagrant up xenial
 Be patient: When it runs for the first time, it downloads an Ubuntu Server image.
-4. Run "vagrant ssh" to log into the virtual machine to log in to the VM.
+4. Run "vagrant ssh <ubuntu-version>" to log into the virtual machine to log in to the VM:
+        $> vagrant ssh trusty
+        $> vagrant ssh xenial
-5. Open 192.168.22.10 in a browser.
+5. Open you test installation in a browser.
+If you selected an Ubuntu Trusty go to 192.168.22.10.
+If you started a Xenial machine go to 192.168.22.11.
 The mysql database is called "friendica", the mysql user and password both are "root".
 6. Work on Friendica's code in your git clone on your machine (not in the VM).
 Your local working directory is set up as a shared directory with the VM (/vagrant).
 7. Check the changes in your browser in the VM.
-Debug via the "vagrant ssh" login.
+Debug via the "vagrant ssh <ubuntu-version>" login.
 Find the Friendica log file /vagrant/logfile.out.
 8. Commit and push your changes directly back to Github.

 If you want to stop vagrant after finishing your work, run the following command

-		$> vagrant halt
+		$> vagrant halt <ubuntu-version>

 in the development directory.